Chief Travis Forbes

 Travis’ wife, Michelle, is a school teacher for the Fort Osage School District.
 They have three children: Tanner, Logan, and Raven.
 Travis’ father is the current Chief of Police in Lone Jack, Missouri, after retiring from the Kansas City, Missouri Police Department.
 Travis’ grandfather was with the Missouri State Highway Patrol.

-Major John Boenker has been with the Lee’s Summit Police department since 1994.
-He was originally hired as a Detention Officer and in 1995 when the hiring process opened for the position of Police Officer, John was selected to fill the slot.
-Then in 2006, he was promoted to the rank of Sergeant, 2008 to Captain, and in 2011 he was promoted to Major.
+Deputy Chief John Boenker has been with the Lee’s Summit Police Department since 1994.
+He was hired as a detention officer and in 1995 was selected to be a police officer.
+In 2006, he was promoted to the rank of sergeant; 2008 to captain; and in 2011 he was promoted to major.
+In 2019 he was appointed to the rank of Deputy Chief.

-Major Boenker attended Longview Community College and graduated from Central Missouri State University in 1995 with a B.S. in Criminal Justice.
+Deputy Chief Boenker attended Longview Community College and graduated from Central Missouri State University in 1995 with a bachelor's degree in criminal justice.
+In 2013 he attended the 253rd session of the FBI National Academy and graduated with his classmates in June of 2013.

-Major Boenker is actively involved with the Lee’s Summit Football Association, Lee’s Summit Baseball Association, Lee’s Summit Christian Church, Metropolitan Chief’s and Sheriff’s Association, and the Missouri Police Chief’s Association.
+Deputy Chief Boenker is actively involved with the FBI NA, International Association of Chiefs of Police, Metropolitan Chief’s and Sheriff’s Association, and the Missouri Police Chief’s Association.

 Read the Oath of Office | Read the Code of Ethics | Employment Information | LSPD Organizational Chart